Cellular $E_k$-algebras: Monads associated to operads

 \begin{proposition} Let $k \in \{2, \infty\}$, $\cC \in \cat{FB}_k(\cat{sSet})$ be an operad, and $\sfC$ be $\infty$-monoidal.
 Then $\cat{Alg}_{\cC}(\cat{C})$ has a $(k-1)$-monoidal structure $\otimes_\cC$ such that the functor $U^\cC \colon \cat{Alg}_{\cC}(\cat{C}) \to \cat{C}$ is strong monoidal. \end{proposition}

-\begin{proof} The key point is that, as $\cat{sSet}$ is cartesian, the $k$-symmetric sequence $\cC$ has the structure of a cocommutative coalgebra in $\cat{FB}_k(\cat{sSet})$, making the associated monad a \emph{Hopf monad} as described in \cite{MoerdijkHopf}.
+\begin{proof} The key point is that, as $\cat{sSet}$ is cartesian, the $k$-symmetric sequence $\cC$ has the structure of an unital monoid in $\cat{FB}_k(\cat{Coalg}(\cat{sSet}))$ and hence, on applying $s$, in $\cat{FB}_k(\cat{Coalg}(\cat{C}))$, making the associated monad a \emph{Hopf monad} as described in \cite{MoerdijkHopf}.
 This is described in Example 3.1 of that paper if $k=\infty$, but goes through for $k \geq 2$.
 Furthermore, if $k =\infty$ it is actually a cocommutative Hopf monad.
-The result is then the combination of Propositions 1.3 and 3.2 of \cite{MoerdijkHopf}. \end{proof}
+The result is then the combination of Propositions 1.4 and 3.2 of \cite{MoerdijkHopf}. \end{proof}